Nursery - 2025/2026 School Year

 Place your child's labeled / dated bottles in the refrigerator.

 Infants are placed on a firm mattress with a tight fitted sheet that meets Consumer Product Safety Commission federal standards.
-Infants sleep alone in his/her designated crib.
+Infants sleepalone in his/her designated crib.

 Infant classroom thermostat is set to be comfortable (approximately 70 degrees) for an adult dressed in light clothing, therefore, blankets are not used.
 No other items will be placed in cribs.
 Infants will not be swaddled.

 The following sleep sack guidelines are enforced: no velcro fasteners (zipper or snaps only); infant’s arms are outside the sleep sack; sleep sacks are laundered weekly, or more if soiled.
+Bibs, jackets, hoodies, etc. removed before infants are put in crib.
+Sleep checks are done regularly throughout naps and infants are monitored closely to ensure they are not overheating.

 Feeding Policy: Infant should be fed first feeding of the day prior to arrival at Heartland.